zacharyburnett/peppyproject/tests/data/input/setup_py/README.rst

 https://jwst-crds.stsci.edu/) which record information about reference files and provide related services.

-CRDS development is occuring at:
+CRDS development is occurring at:
      `Project's github page <https://github.com/spacetelescope/crds>`_.

 CRDS is also available for installation as part of ``stenv``: